 What to do when your fixed-price plan ends

 Before your fixed-price energy tariff contract comes to an end, find out which tariff your supplier will be moving you to.
-They are obliged to to send out end-of-contract letters, and they may offer you another fixed-rate tariff.
+They are obliged to send out end-of-contract letters, and they might offer you another fixed-rate tariff.
 But before you accept, consider your options.

 - Compare all available energy plans online.
 You may find the best fixed energy tariff is with another supplier, and you can use your Tariff Information Label to compare your tariff.